How to Leverage Influencer Marketing For SaaS Products: Complete Guide

 3. Be Transparent with Your Influencers

 Lastly, transparency is key to building trust with your influencers.
-Before starting a campaign, be clear about the compensation your influencer will receive and provide sufficient information to help them create content that’ll hit your goals.
+Before starting a campaign, be clear about the compensation your influencer will receive and provide sufficient information to help them create content that will hit your goals.
 If you have specific brand guidelines or restrictions, your influencers should know.

 Clearly state how you want them to portray your brand where necessary.
 By being transparent, you’ll establish the foundation for a successful partnership and avoid misunderstandings or miscommunications down the line.

 You now understand what goes into running a successful SaaS influencer marketing campaign.
-Let’s look at three examples to draw additional inspiration from:
+Let’s look at four examples to draw additional inspiration from:

 Canva’s partnership with Guy Kawasaki is a great example of successful SaaS influencer marketing.
 Kawasaki is a well-known author, entrepreneur, and social media influencer with a significant following.